ga-wdi-boston/handlebars/README.md

 ### Your Turn :: Handlebars Basics

-Redo the previous exercise; this time using Handlebars!
+Redo the previous exercise, with movies, from scratch - this time using Handlebars!

 ## Handlebars Helpers